kuriv/phpdp/src/Creational/StaticFactory/README.md

 # StaticFactory

 Similar to the `AbstractFactory` , this pattern is used to create series of related or dependent objects.
-The difference between this and the abstract factory pattern is that the static factory pattern uses just one static method to create all types of objects it can create.
+The difference between this and the `AbstractFactory` pattern is that this pattern uses just one static method to create all types of objects it can create.

 ## UML